My Research Journey

 WraLU Accepted

-WraLU — a tool that computes minimal convex hull constraints for ReLU networks — was accepted for publication, demonstrating orders-of-magnitude tighter bounds than prior methods.
+WraLU — a tool for constructing tight convex hull constraints for ReLU networks — was accepted for publication, showing stronger relaxations with lower constraint overhead than prior baselines.

 WraAct Accepted